Ralston Hall: Sisters of Notre Dame de Namur (1922–to present)

-Historical Significance
+Historical significance

 In order to help assure its preservation, the City of Belmont commissioned an architectural historian in 2016 to conduct an assessment of the Ralston Hall's historical significance.

 Among his findings were that the mansion “retains its historic integrity, location, design, setting, materials, workmanship, feeling, and association” (with William Chapman Ralston from 1864 to 1875).
-One of the first palatial homes on the peninsula, it is also noted for its architecture.
+One of the first palatial homes on the peninsula, it is noted for its architecture.